safdotdev/safacoda/scratchpad/pactflow-provider-drift/step3.md

 ### Create and Run Tests for the Product API

+Lets test our actual Product API implementation using Drift.
+We will create a test suite that verifies the API implementation against the OAS document we created in Step 2.

 When using a black-box style tool, the testing involves the following steps:

 1. Preparing data so that all of the OAS scenarios may be tested